aandre6891/databases/music_library/Albums_Model_and_Repository_Class_design.md

   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students;
+    # SELECT id, title, release_year, artist_id FROM albums;

-    # Returns an array of Student objects.
+    # Returns an array of Albums objects.
   end
 end
 ```